 Many plants can be tricky to identify depending on what time of year you’re looking at them.
-Depending on whether they’re annual, biennial, perennial, deciduous, or evergreen plays a role in what each plant looks like through the course of the year.
+Depending on whether they’re annual, biennial, perennial, deciduousDeciduous Trees or shrubs that lose their leaves seasonally., or evergreen plays a role in what each plant looks like through the course of the year.
 Winter can be an especially tricky time to distinguish one species from another since most of them are missing their leaves or haven’t begun resprouting.

 However, spurge laurel (Daphne laureola), is an exception.
 Spurge laurel is a perennial, evergreen shrub that has escaped the confines of backyards and thrives in the understories of Oregon’s forests.
 It doesn’t lose its waxy, dark green leaves in the winter.
 This allows keen observers to spot among the bare stems of native woodlands plants.

 Spurge laurel is neither a spurge (members of the Euphorbiaceae family) or a laurel (members of the Lauraceae family).
 Although it is not closely related to species from these families, it does share similar physical characteristics with other non-native species such as cherry laurel (Prunus laurocerasus) and wood spurge (Euphorbia amygdaloides).